John Drummond, 15th Baron Strange: Barony of Strange

-On the death in 1957 of the 9th Duke of Atholl, who was also 14th Baron Strange, the Barony of Strange fell into abeyance between the representatives of the three daughters of the 4th Duke of Atholl, Lady Charlotte, Lady Amelia Sophia and Lady Elizabeth.
+On the death in 1957 of the 9th Duke of Atholl, who was also 14th Baron Strange, the Barony of Strange fell into abeyance between the representatives of the three daughters of John Murray, 4th Duke of Atholl, Lady Charlotte, Lady Amelia Sophia and Lady Elizabeth.
 Following his petition to HM The Queen, the abeyance was terminated on 18 December 1964 in favour of John Drummond of Megginch.
 He was the great-grandson of Lady Charlotte and her second husband, Vice-Admiral Sir Adam Drummond, KCB, of Megginch.

 In the House of Lords, he was known as a highly entertaining and controversial speaker–usually attracting a large audience.
 Sometimes, Hansard would have trouble recording his speeches, which would include movements such as imitating a salmon swimming upstream.
 His reputation as an eccentric peer lead to media appearances, including as a guest in 1970 on Derek Nimmo's BBC Saturday night chat show, If it’s Saturday, it must be Nimmo.